deshdeepak13/Customer-Seg-Project/README.md

-# 🧠 Intelligent Customer Segmentation System
+# 🧠 Market Segmentation System

 A cutting-edge, full-stack solution for segmenting customers using unsupervised machine learning, visualizing insights, and serving real-time personalized offers via a REST API.
 This project demonstrates end-to-end problem solving—from data exploration through model deployment—designed for production-grade performance and maintainability.